Gauge-theoretic origin of Rydberg quantum spin liquids

 Recent atomic physics experiments and numerical works have reported complementary signatures of the emergence of a topological quantum spin liquid in models with blockade interactions.
 However, the specific mechanism stabilizing such a phase remains unclear.
 Here, we introduce an exact relation between an Ising-Higgs lattice gauge theory on the kagome lattice and blockaded models on Ruby lattices.
 This relation elucidates the origin of previously observed topological spin liquids by directly linking the latter to a deconfined phase of a solvable gauge theory.
 By means of exact diagonalization and unbiased quantum Monte Carlo simulations, we show that the deconfined phases extend in a broad region of the parameter space; these states are characterized by a large ground state overlap with resonating valence bond wavefunctions.
 These blockaded models include both creation/annihilation and hopping dynamics, and can be experimentally realized with Rydberg-dressed atoms, offering novel and controllable platforms for the engineering and characterisation of spin liquid states.

 Introduced by Kitaev as a model for fault-tolerant quantum computation, the toric code is one of the most renowned examples of topological order \cite{KITAEV20032}.
 Its ground state, a $\mathbb{Z}_2$ quantum spin liquid (QSL) characterized by long-range entanglement, topological degeneracy and fractionalized excitations, has had a profound impact on both quantum information and condensed matter physics~\cite{Savary_2016,Wen2017}.
-One key element of the toric code is its particularly clear connection to the gauge-theoretical origin of QSLs~\cite{moessner2001ising,lacroix2011introduction,fradkin2013field,moessner_moore_2021}: the presence of a $\mathbb{Z}_2$ gauge symmetry allows to interpret the latter as a deconfined phase of matter, where excitations (e.g., anyons) can be separated at arbitrary distance at finite energy cost, in sharp contrast to what happens in confined phases~\cite{wilson1974confinement,creutz1983quarks}.
+In particular, it has shed considerable light onto the use of topological matter to encode quantum information in a robust manner.
+One of its key elements is its particularly clear connection to the gauge-theoretical origin of QSLs~\cite{moessner2001ising,lacroix2011introduction,fradkin2013field,moessner_moore_2021}: the presence of a $\mathbb{Z}_2$ gauge symmetry allows to interpret the latter as a deconfined phase of matter, where excitations (e.g., anyons) can be separated at arbitrary distance at finite energy cost, in sharp contrast to what happens in confined phases~\cite{wilson1974confinement,creutz1983quarks}.

+Despite the aforementioned clear theoretical interpretation, experimentally observing such deconfined phases has proven challenging, mostly because directly engineering the toric code is highly non-trivial.
+A recent development has been the proposal that topological QSL can be realized in Rydberg atom arrays~\cite{browaeys2020many,kaufman2021quantum,Samajdar_2021}: in these systems, constraints akin to Gauss laws (or, equivalently, dimer constraints~\cite{lesanovsky2012interacting}) are imposed by means of the phenomenon of Rydberg blockade~\cite{lukin2001dipole,Glaetzle2014,Celi2020,glaetzle2015designing,surace2020lattice,Giudice2022}, that describes the incapability of exciting pairs of atoms within a certain radius.